EliasDalvite/EliasDalvite/README.en.md

 ## About me
 I was born and raised in a tiny city in the interior of the state of Rio Grande do Sul-Brazil.
-I currently live in Passo Fundo, where I study and do an internship of thirty hours a week.
+I currently live in Passo Fundo, where I study and work as a junior mobile developer.

 ### - Languages
 #### Intermediate 🤠